k2view-academy/K2View-Academy/articles/04_fabric_studio/04a_IntelliJ/04_debugging_with_intelliJ.md

 # Debugging with IntelliJ

-There are a range of key-features offered by IntelliJ IDEA that lets you accelerate your implementation.
+There are a range of key features offered by IntelliJ that lets you accelerate your implementation.
 In this article, we will focus on Fabric Java project debugging capabilities.

 ## Debugging